 Each item in a Japanese garden, whether it's a full yard or just the corner of one, is deliberately planned and placed to create a serene feeling conducive to meditation.
 Most Japanese gardens use four elements: stones, plants, color and water.
-See the next slides for ideas on incorporating these elements into a garden.

 Color: Use it sparingly

 By relying on structure and texture instead of color, you can meditate in a Japanese garden any time of the day or year.
 Bold color is rarely used, and comes only from seasonal changes in perennials and shrubs such as hydrangeas.
-In Diane's garden, seasonal color includes the bright red of Japanese maple 'Bloodgood' (left).
+In Diane's garden, seasonal color includes the bright red of Japanese maple 'Bloodgood'.

 Water: real or imagined

 Water, in Japanese gardens, can either be real or imagined.
 Fountains, like this tiered stone one in Diane's garden, can enhance the feeling of calm through the sound of water.
 But even without water, perfect placement of rocks can create the illusion of a flowing stream.
 "While viewers imagine water, they're free of worry," Diane says.
 "Their brain gets a rest, and that rest period could be called meditation."

 Japanese gardens use plants that look unusual or show special character to suggest a metaphor for meditation.
 The kinds of plants you use are not as important as harmonious placement.
 Easy-to-grow plants include ornamental grasses, evergreens and deciduous trees such as Japanese maples.
 Pictured: White fir Abies concolor 'Select'.